jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/08/2019-08-06-what-michael-feathers-said-about-welc-7-years-later.md

 <small>(To me, after reading the book, that statement meant _"you should not do much refactoring if you do not have tests in place to show that your refactorings did not break anything"_)</small>

-You know, I'm interested about things like this because at this moment I have been convinced that [TDD is a very useful discipline for programmers](/memorabilia/quotes/tdd/) (even though I have not yet used it in a real world project :grin:).
-And as a corollary to that, I am also convinced that doing things that can make us introduce TDD in a existing project later on --- things such as writing tests and refactoring an existing code base to make it more testable (and readable, of course) --- is very useful and extremely helpful to software developers who are and will be working on that project. <small>(I think they are useful not only at work but also in life outside of work --- in life as a whole.)</small>
+You know, I'm interested about things like this because at this moment I have been convinced that [TDD is a very useful discipline for programmers](/memorabilia/quotes/tdd/) (even though I have not yet used it in a real world project :grin:, partly because I have never been invovled yet in starting a project from scratch at work).
+And as a corollary to that, I am also convinced that doing things that can make us introduce TDD in a existing project later on --- things such as writing tests for and refactoring an existing code base to make it more testable (and readable, of course) --- is very useful and extremely helpful to software developers who are and will be working on that project. <small>(I think they are useful not only at work but also in life outside of work --- in life as a whole.)</small>

-And because of that, I am very interested in knowing if there are some [what I consider] _master_ developers, one of which is Michael Feathers, who have [_apostasized_](https://www.askdifference.com/apostatize-vs-apostasize/) from that kind of mindset.
-Because if someone did, it also means rethinking my stand on some things.
+And because of that, I am very interested in knowing if there are some [what I consider] _master_ developers, one of whom is Michael Feathers, who have [_apostasized_](https://www.askdifference.com/apostatize-vs-apostasize/) from that kind of mindset.
+Because if someone did, that means it's time to rethink my stand on some things.

 So, back to the quote...

-_It seems to me_ that he is saying that it's okay for me to refactor my code base even when I do not have automated tests to show that my refactorings did not break anything, as long as I am already familiar with the code base! (_Is he?_) If that is the case, then, Yehey!
-I have been doing that before I had read WELC.
-But after reading the Preface of WELC, which says this, ...
+_It seems to me_ that he is saying that it's okay for me to refactor my code base even when I do not have automated tests to show that my refactorings did not break anything, _as long as_ I am already familiar with the code base! (_Is he?
+Or is it just me?_) If that is the case, then, Yehey!
+That's the kind of mindset I had before reading WELC.
+But after reading WELC, whose Preface says this, ...

 > "**Code without tests is bad code.** It doesn't matter how well written it is; it doesn't matter how pretty or object-oriented or well encapsulated it is.